peteroupc/peteroupc.github.io/randomfunc.md

 Various methods have been developed for selecting a uniform-behaving sample of points, especially for Monte Carlo methods.

-Among these methods, a [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom sequence_) is a sequence of numbers that behave like uniformly distributed numbers in the interval [0, 1], but are _dependent_ on each other, in that they are less likely to form "clumps" than if they were independent.
+Among these methods, a [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom sequence_) is a sequence of numbers that behave like uniformly distributed numbers in the interval [0, 1], but are _dependent_ on each other, in that they have a smaller chance to form "clumps" than if they were independent.
 The following are examples:

 - A base-N _van der Corput sequence_ is generated as follows:  For each non-negative integer index in the sequence, take the index as a base-N number, then divide the least significant base-N digit by N, the next digit by N<sup>2</sup>, the next by N<sup>3</sup>, and so on, and add together these results of division.
 - A _Halton sequence_ is a set of two or more van der Corput sequences with different prime bases; a Halton point at a given index has coordinates equal to the points for that index in the van der Corput sequences.